federicohaag/LinkedInScraping/README.md

 You can find inside the `LinkedInScraping` folder the extracted data in the results file `results_profiles.xlsx`.
 The file name will contain concatenated the current timestamp if the configuration was set as suggested.

-# Search for profile url by name
+## Running Search for profile url by name

 Open the input file `profiles_names.txt` and insert data as follows:
 ```